...

 ADHD Inattentive Type treatment may include behavioral therapy, medication, accommodations, psychoeducation, lifestyle modifications, and support networks.

-4. What is ADHD symptoms inattentive type?
+4. What are the symptoms of ADHD inattentive type?

 Individuals with ADHD Inattentive Type may struggle with maintaining focus, completing tasks, and staying organized in various aspects of their lives, such as school, work, and personal relationships.